unbindapp/railpack/docs/src/content/docs/reference/cli.md

 ### info

-View detailed information about a project.
-This command analyzes a directory and provides information about the detected configuration, dependencies, and build requirements.
+Provides detailed information about a project's detected configuration, dependencies, and build requirements.

 **Usage:**